rexrainbow/C2RexDoc/plugins.md/rex_miniboard_rotate.md

              2. Put chess to main board
           2. Trigger `Condition:On putting rejected`
    - Not on any main board
-     1. Rotate logical position of all chess
+     1. Rotate LXYZ of all chess
      2. Trigger `Condition:On putting accepted`

 Set property  `RotateTo` to `Yes` to change physical position of chess to its logical position.